INTERVIEW WITH UDO DIRKSCHNEIDER

 Does it sound more pop music or U.D.O?

-UDO: Well I can not really say pop because it’s like… They’re coming out with some really nice harmonies which are not a kind of what I’ve used in U.D.O together with my voice.
-It’s already interesting when you hear the whole song in Russian because there’s completely different atmosphere on there.
-When you first sing a song in English and then you do the same song in Russian and you think what the lyrics are about and put the same feeling into that song in Russian and suddenly you are thinking that song in Russian.
-It was very strange and new experience for me.
+UDO: Well, I can not really say pop because it’s like… They’re coming out with some really nice harmonies, which are not a kind of what I’ve used in U.D.O together with my voice.
+It’s already interesting when you hear the whole song in Russian because there’s a completely different atmosphere there.
+When you first sing a song in English and then you do the same song in Russian, you think what the lyrics are about and put the same feeling into that song in Russian, and suddenly you are thinking that song in Russian.
+It was a very strange and new experience for me.

-UDO: We start touring in Russia in the end of September in the beginning of October next year so that will come out some three or four months before that.
-We are also doing a video clip for that song in Russia so there are lot’s of new things coming.
-So who knows, maybe I become a pop star? “laughs”
+UDO: We start touring in Russia at the end of September at the beginning of October next year, which will come out some three or four months before that.
+We are also doing a video clip for that song in Russia; so many new things are coming.
+So who knows, maybe I become a pop star? “laughs.”

-Well the main reason you are now in Finland is that you are doing some vocals for upcoming Lordi album.
+The main reason you are now in Finland is that you are doing some vocals for the upcoming Lordi album.
 Tell us how this project started?

-Who originally contacted you in a first place?
+Who originally contacted you in the first place?

 UDO: They asked me.

-When did you heard about Lordi first time?
+When did you hear about Lordi first time?

 UDO: The first time I heard about Lordi was last year.
-I remember that I saw their video from TV and I was thinking that this is the music and the look of the band that doesn’t fit together but it was really interesting combination.
-Then they send me that song “They Only Come Out at the Night” which is a good song.
-Good rock and roll stuff where the both vocalists will do fit perfectly together “laughs”.
-Tomorrow we will see how it’s goes when we do vocals in the studio?
+I remember that I saw their video from TV and I thought this is the music and the look of the band that doesn’t fit together, but it was an exciting combination.
+Then they send me that song “They Only Come Out at the Night,” which is a good song.
+Good rock and roll stuff where both vocalists will do fit perfectly together, “laughs.”
+Tomorrow we will see how it’s going when we do vocals in the studio?

-LORDI: None of the songs were made any petucilar guest in mind.
+LORDI: None of the songs were made with any peculiar guest in mind.
 The songs were already written and selected way before we started asking them.

 How would you describe that song is because I haven’t heard it yet?

-UDO: In a way it sounds like what U.D.O did on the eighties I think?
+UDO: In a way, it sounds like what U.D.O did in the eighties, I think?
 Good rock ’n roll stuff for me.
 It’s a straight forward rock song.

-LORDI: And from my point of view it was like when it was time to choose a song for Udo it was like this is the song which sounds like Udo and the feeling of the song for me as a fan is like “Okay this could be a bonus song, this could have been on a “Animal House” or maybe even in a “Faceless World?”
-This is very simple song in way it does have very simple structure but I think that melodies and the harmonies are pretty much like what U.D.O did in the eighties and on the first three albums.
-We basicly are sharing the whole song, a line for Udo, the next line is me and so on.
-The title is something that our guitarist Amen came up with, of course, it is the title that KISS was about to use in the seventies but never did, so… That song came out really quick.
-We were sitting down with Amen, and we were actually doing some other songs, but twenty minutes later we had it already done.
-That sometimes happen, and it is really fun to work that way.
+LORDI: And from my point of view, it was like when it was time to choose a song for Udo it was like this is the song which sounds like Udo and the feeling of the song for me as a fan is like “Okay, this could be a bonus song, this could have been on an “Animal House” or maybe even in a “Faceless World?”
+This is a very simple song in the way it does have a very simple structure, but I think that melodies and the harmonies are pretty much like what U.D.O did in the eighties and on the first three albums.
+We basically share the whole song, a line for Udo, and the next line is me, and so on.
+The title is something that our guitarist Amen came up with.
+Of course, it is the title that KISS was about to use in the seventies but never did, so… That song came out really quick.
+We were sitting down with Amen, and we were actually doing some other songs, but twenty minutes later, we had it already done.
+That sometimes happens, and it is really fun to work that way.
 If something good comes out, you´ll never know.
-It is a really simple straight-forward hard rock song.
-Fits Udo perfectly I think!
+It is a really simple, straight-forward hard rock song.
+Fits Udo perfectly, I think!

-Do you have any ideas who others will be questing on this album?
+Do you have any ideas of who others will be guesting on this album?

-UDO: I heard that Bruce Kulick from KISS will be there and then are some others whose names I don’t know at the moment?
+UDO: I heard that Bruce Kulick from KISS would be there, and then are some others whose names I don’t know now?

 LORDI: There will be some Twisted Sister guys also.